archbung/haskellet/README.md

 - `Daubechies.hs` which contains Daubechies mother wavelet, from `db1` to `db20`
 - `Spec.hs` contains some test

 As it currently stands, Haskellet is naively implemented using list-based convolution, but as far as I know, it is correct.
 This implementation is intended as a baseline for future implementations.
-Also, as of right now Haskellet doesn't use tools like [stack] (https://github.com/commercialhaskell/stack), so to if you want to try Haskellet, do it manually:
+Also, as of right now Haskellet doesn't use tools like [stack] (https://github.com/commercialhaskell/stack), so if you want to try Haskellet, do it manually:

-1. Clone this repo or download source file(s) that you want
+- Clone this repo or download source file(s) that you want
-2. Load in GHCi/import it to your source
+- Load in GHCi/import it to your source
-3. NOTE: to load `Spec.hs` you will need [quickcheck] (https://hackage.haskell.org/package/QuickCheck)
+NOTE: to load `Spec.hs` you will need [quickcheck] (https://hackage.haskell.org/package/QuickCheck)
+- Profit

 For future implementation, I would like to try: